cse-sim/cse/doc/src/records/rsys.md

   **Units**   **Legal Range**         **Default**   **Required**   **Variability**
   ----------- ----------------------- ------------- -------------- -----------------
               OFF, HEAT, COOL, AUTO    AUTO          No             hourly

 **rsPerfMap=*choice***

 Generate performance map(s) for this RSYS.
-Comma-separated text is written to file PM\_<rsName>.csv.
-This is a debugging capabilitiy that is not necessarily maintained.
+Comma-separated text is written to file PM\_[rsName].csv.
+This is a debugging capability that is not necessarily maintained.

   **Units**   **Legal Range**   **Default**   **Required**   **Variability**
   ----------- ----------------- ------------- -------------- -----------------